SparkShorts: Nona

 The film centers on a widowed grandmother named Nona who plans to spend her day off by shutting out the world to watch her favorite TV show, E.W.W.
 Smashdown Wrestling.
 However, when her five-year-old granddaughter Renee is unexpectedly dropped off, Nona is caught between her two favorite things.
 Renee wants to play, while the normally-doting Nona wrestles with wanting to watch the Smashdown, leading to a decisive showdown between the two, and a loving compromise.

+Self

+The film centers on a wooden doll who desperately wants to fit in makes an ill-fated wish upon a star, sparking a journey of self-discovery.
+Her desire to blend in with her peers leads her down a harmful path, challenging her perspective of both who she is and where she belongs.
+This film is Pixar's first hybrid stop-motion animation.

 Accolades

 Themes

-The shorts in the SparkShorts program have been praised for having more mature themes than previous Pixar productions.
 Purl was praised by many as an allegory for gender inequality and feminism, which Meghan Mehta of Study Breaks noted was "mature for Pixar's target audience".
 Alex Reif of Laughing Place said that Smash and Grab is "[a] story about two workers who don't get the same luxuries as those who control them".
 Nick Skillicorn of Idea to Value felt that the SparkShorts program "enables the staff to flex their creative muscles in new ways, and try ideas which would never be accepted into a feature-length film aimed at families".